fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

   You can only offer camera or photo library on iPad (not both together at the same time)

-  As with all device-dependent API, we want to start by check what’s available …
+  As with all device-dependent API, we want to start by check what's available …
 ```swift
   class func isSourceTypeAvailable(sourceType: UIImagePickerControllerSourceType) -> Bool
 ```
   Source type is .PhotoLibrary or .Camera or .SavedPhotosAlbum (camera roll)

-### But don’t forget that not every source type can give video
+### But don't forget that not every source type can give video

   So, you then want to check ...
 ```swift